-Remember, the goal is to have the least amount of trash to dispose of (landfill or waste-to-energy facility) as is practical.
+The goal is to have the least amount of trash to dispose of (landfill or waste-to-energy facility) as is practical.

 Start early.
 Reducing waste isn't hard but does require a bit of planning.
 Think about your event.
-If it is a recurring event, what did you do last time and how can you make it better (less waste)?

-How many people do you expect?

-Is the public invited or is this a private event?
-(If the public is invited, you must keep in mind the commercial kitchen rules including temp. restaurant permit, at least one certified food handler and commercially washed dishes.)

-What food and/or beverages do you plan to serve?

-What do you need for plates, bowls, napkins, hot cups, cold cups, utensils, etc.?

-Do you have access to composting of food waste?
+- Is it a recurring event?
+If so, what did you do last time, and how can you make it better (less waste)? - How many people do you expect? - Is the public invited or is this a private event?
+(If the public is invited, commercial kitchen rules including temp., restaurant permit, at least one certified food handler, and commercially washed dishes.) - What food and/or beverages do you plan to serve? - What do you need for plates, bowls, napkins, hot cups, cold cups, utensils, etc.? - Do you have access to composting of food waste?

 Reduce first.
 Do you really need it?
 Can you rethink your menu choices to minimize the type of serving goods you will need?
-If you are serving punch and cookies, plastic (marked with recyclable symbol and numbers 1-6) cups and napkins may be all you need.
-As much as possible, reduce the use of single serving packets or packages and use bulk serving containers.
-The little packets are all lined with plastic so are not recyclable or compostable.
+If you are serving punch and cookies, plastic cups (marked with recyclable symbol and numbers 1-6) and napkins may be all you need.
+As much as possible, reduce the use of single serving packets or packages, and use bulk serving containers.
+The little packets are all lined with plastic and are not recyclable or compostable.

 Reuse next.
 Use durable goods-containers, serving platters, tableware and dishes if possible.
-If your event is private, you haven't invited the public, encourage local guests to bring their own dishes and utensils (and extras for out-of-towners), as well as some containers to share leftovers.
+If your event is private and you haven't invited the public, encourage local guests to bring their own dishes and utensils (and extras for out-of-towners), as well as some containers to share leftovers.
 Consider investing in sturdy plastic picnic ware that can be used year around for potlucks and other gatherings.

 Recycle.
-Beverage cans and bottles, packaging from store bought items, etc. The key here is keep it clean, but material does not need to be sanitized.
+It's easy to recycle beverage cans and bottles and packaging from store bought items, etc. The key here is keep it clean, but material does not need to be sanitized.